 Theobromine is similar to caffeine and both theobromine and caffeine have been medicinally used as a heart stimulant, smooth muscle relaxant, blood vessel dilator, and diuretic.

 Fortunately, White Chocolate doesn’t contain as much theobromine as milk or dark chocolate.
 However, that doesn’t mean that White Chocolate is safe to share with our furry friends.
-Allowing your pooch to consume a large amount of White Chocolate can be deadly.
+Allowing your pooch to consume a large amount of White Chocolate can be dangerous.

 Here is a breakdown of how much theobromine is in each ounce of milk, dark, and white chocolate: